Taught course

 We promote an understanding of social work which is informed by social justice and human rights, a profession that acknowledges the links between 'public issues' and 'private troubles' and seeks to address both.
 We value social work practice that has prevention at its heart and recognises the importance of collective approaches, actively engaging with and learning from user movements.

-Our course is taught by qualified social workers including world leaders in their research field, and academics who maintain close connections with practice.
+Our course is taught by qualified social workers including world leaders in their research fields, and academics who maintain close connections with practice.
 You'll experience inspirational contributions to teaching by people who have used social work services, as well as from practicing social workers.

 You’ll enjoy the benefits of smaller class sizes with creative approaches to teaching and assessment as well as detailed feedback on your progress.
-On your practice placements, you’ll be supported and assessed by Practice Educators who are qualified or undertaking their Practice Educator training.
+On your practice placements, you’ll be supported and assessed by Practice Educators who are qualified or who are undertaking their Practice Educator training.

 At the end of your studies, you’ll qualify as a social worker who is knowledgeable, skilled, analytical and ethical in your approach to working with individuals, families, groups and communities.
 The postgraduate qualification in Social Work Studies is accredited by the Scottish Social Services Council and is recognised throughout the UK.